audreyh614/Aspiring-Small-Businesses/README.md

 - link to presentation:
     - Above is a link to the presentation of this subject matter.
-It will be a walkthrough of this overall individual project and showcasing different components of it.
+It will be a walkthrough of this individual project and showcasing different components of it.

 ## Future Improvements
 If I had more time two improvements I would make are: